Obifrankie/B9MG119/README.md

 ### What is a private cloud?

 A private cloud is a cloud computing environment dedicated to a single organization.
-Any cloud infrastructure has underlying compute resources like CPU and storage that you provision on demand through a self-service portal.
-In a private cloud, all resources are isolated and in the control of one organization.
+You need to provision on-demand computing resources through a self-service portal.
+In a private cloud, all the resources are isolated and also, in the control of one organization.
 Private cloud is also called as the internal or corporate cloud.

 Some organizations require freedom to make their own architectural decisions and choose the hardware and software best suited for their requirements.
 Also, they believe that by using private cloud, they would be able to meet the regulatory compliance requirements for their sensitive data.
 Due to these reasons, they prefer to use private cloud.